Here’s a few thoughts on what you may experience in counselling with me…

 I am trained in the dialogue between Person-centred and Psychodynamic.
 For definitions of these and other types of therapy see BACP’s site.
 The Person-centred side of my work, which is at the core of what I offer, is what’s described in my earlier answers.
 The Psychodynamic side may, for example, be more active should you choose to look at earlier relationships – if, or where, the past feels ‘alive’ in the present, if strong feelings come up in our counselling relationship, or in exploring couple relationships/dynamics.

 My name is Melanie Lee.
 I am a qualified counsellor providing counselling to individuals and couples in East Lothian.
 As a Member of British Association Of Counselling and Psychotherapy (BACP) I am bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the Professional Conduct Procedure for the time being in force.
+I am also an accredited member of the National Counselling and Psychotherapy Society (NCPS).
 I also have Relationships Scotland (equivalent of Relate in Scotland) training in couple/relationship counselling.

-In addition to my private practice, I provide counselling at a medical practice in East Lothian.
+In addition to my private practice, I provided counselling at a medical practice in East Lothian for 10 years.
 I have also provided relationship counselling at an organisation in Edinburgh and in another East Lothian medical practice, supported survivors of rape and sexual abuse at an organisation in Edinburgh and East Lothian, counselled students in a student counselling service, provided generic counselling at a Community Mental Health Project, counselled women affected by postnatal depression at another organisation.
-Recently I also worked for an NHS Occupational Health counselling service to provide extra support during the Covid pandemic.
+I also worked for an NHS Occupational Health counselling service to provide extra support during the Covid pandemic.

 In 2021 I took additional training in online and telephone counselling.
-I will soon be a qualified counselling supervisor with a particular focus on providing online supervision to counsellors and other professionals who could benefit from supervision.
+I am also a qualified counselling supervisor with a particular focus on providing online supervision to counsellors and other professionals who could benefit from supervision.

 Appointments & cost